synonymdev/slashtags/packages/drive/README.md

 #### `await drive.get(key)`

 Returns the object's content corresponding to a given key.
+If `drive.online` is false it will try to read the data from storage if it exists, otherwise it will return `null`

 #### `await drive.list(prefix)`